AndreaMiotto/PartialSheet/README.md

 - \[x] Mac compatibility

 #### Nice to have
-- \[ ] ScrcrollView and List compatibility: as soon as Apple adds some API to handle better ScrollViews
+- \[ ] ScrollView and List compatibility: as soon as Apple adds some API to handle better ScrollViews

 ## Version 2
 The new version brings a lot of breaking changes and a lot of improvments: